EO-SW-Div/ReposRoot/README.md

 # ReposRoot
-Root of repositories for managing the organization
+This is the repositoriy for managing the organization.
+Source code & project information are not allowed to be uploaded.